google/gsocguides/pages/student/14-time_management_for_students.md

 **Have mini-goals for each week**

 It always helps to set short-term goals that you can discuss with your mentor.
-Breaking down your project in smaller tasks helps in many ways:
+Breaking down your project into smaller tasks helps in many ways:

 *   It gets you started!!
 You have a smaller, well-defined task to work on which is easier to manage.
 *   Mini-goals help create a road map to get to the final output you're trying to produce.